jlsdff/Module-3/readme.md

 The `Tekken` contract inherits from the following OpenZeppelin contracts:
 - `ERC20`: Standard ERC20 token implementation.
-- `ERC20Burnable`: Adds burn functionality to the ERC20 token.
 - `Ownable`: Provides a basic access control mechanism, where an account (the owner) has exclusive access to specific functions.

 ### Constructor